If someone you know has been accessing sexual images of children or talking to them sexually online

 Our helpline operators will also be able to give you the information and advice you will need regarding the criminal justice system process and the involvement of children’s services, if you have children.
 Our operators will also give you the support you need to get through this difficult time in your life.

 The helpline is free and confidential.
 When you call, you don’t have to give any identifying information such as your family name, address or telephone number.

-If you’d rather not call, you can contact us through our confidential messaging service.
+If you’d rather not call, you can contact us through our live chat and confidential messaging service.

 Your email address will not be displayed when you email, making the service confidential.
 Due to high demand, we can’t offer an immediate response by email.
 If your enquiry is more urgent, please call the helpline.

 You will also find much more information about all of the issues covered on this page on our Stop It Now! and Parents Protect websites.

 You can see how others have come through these and other issues on our online Families and Friends Forum.